10 Essentials for Your Next River Cruise

 (Photo: Envato/vinnikava)

-River cruising is a great way to see small villages and iconic cities around the world.
-No matter what river cruise line you choose, or where you’re visiting, there are some river cruising essentials you’re going to want to pack.
+I love a good river cruise.
+It’s an easy way to unpack once and then experience iconic cities and small villages on the same trip.
+No matter what river cruise line you choose, or where you go, there are some river cruising essentials you’re going to want to pack.
 These must-have items will ensure that your cabin onboard the river cruise ship stays organized, your electronics stay charged, and you stay feeling great throughout the trip.

 What to Pack for Your Next River Cruise

 Just thinking about packing for a cruise can seem daunting, so it’s important that along with your clothes and bathroom essentials, you think about the other things that are going to make the trip easier.
-Before you go, pack these 10 essentials to make the most of your time in various destinations and onboard the ship.
+These are my 10 tried-and-true essentials to make the most of any river cruise.

 1. Laundry Bag or Collapsable Laundry Basket